neerajmasai/yatra-clone/README.md

 # YATRA.COM

 This is a clone of *www.yatra.com* website.
 It is an Indian online travel agency and travel search engine.
+This project was done within 5 days.
+Here, we have used Material UI for icons and widgets.
+We have worked great on the sytling part of the website and made it very similar to the original one.
+Currently, we were able to encorporate the flight booking part of the website.
+The realtime data was fetched using Skyscanner and Trip advisor API.
+All the users related data is stored in an online database that is built using MongoDB.
+Our future scope is to improvise the current website and include hotel booking.

 <hr/>